 All these arrangements have some challenges in common, such as the difficulty of sharing confidential third-party information with a supplier or customer to enforce these terms.
 In addition, all parties need to recognize that price alone is not the sole measure of the competitiveness of another party's offer, but that it must be weighed against the overall package and terms offered.
 Considerations may include, but are not limited to, price, payment terms, minimum purchase requirements, time commitments and other benefits offered by such suppliers or by one or other of the parties.

-In addition, if a customer buys capacity IRUs from most of the submarine cable owners in the same country with similar best price provisions, it can create the network effect by indirectly controlling the prices of international connectivity in that country.
+In addition, if a customer buys capacity IRUs from most of the submarine cable owners in the same country with similar best price provisions, it can create a network effect by indirectly controlling the prices of international connectivity in that country.
 Thus, even a single customer with no infrastructure of its own may be able to distort competition in the telecommunications market, and this is something that a consortium should be defended against by national competition authorities to have a healthy market in the long term.

 OTTs and the markets.

 With the successive announcements of new cable systems, concerns are being raised about the dominant position of OTTs (Over-the-Top) or GAFAM in the changing connectivity routes around the world.
-Certainly, it is currently very difficult to project a new submarine infrastructure without their participation, as a parallel project by an OTT with higher investment in the same region could undermine the future competitive advantages of any telecommunication operator or newcomer to the industry.
+Certainly, it is currently very difficult to project a new submarine infrastructure without their participation, as a parallel project by an OTT with higher investment in the same region could undermine the future competitive advantages of any telecommunications operator or newcomer to the industry.

 While it is true that the primary business of OTTs is focused on other types of business (e.g. online shopping, personalised advertising), it is also true that self-regulation has failed in these same markets.
 On both sides of the Atlantic, there are numerous lawsuits against hyperscalers for misconduct and abuse of dominance in these non-telecom markets, with the help of whistleblowers and consumer and civil rights organisations.